Hoyasumii/bee-movie/README.md

 Right.
 Look.
 That's more pollen than you and I will see in a lifetime.
 It's just a status symbol.
-Bees make too much o
+Bees make too much of